Oahu Surf 2

 All remarks highlight proximity to beaches, canal, shopping, and Waikiki amenities with no reference to a cemetery.
 Given the location and silence on this point, cemetery views can be safely ruled out.

-The public remarks explicitly state Friday night fireworks can be watched from the rooftop pool, confirming fireworks views from the building.
+Remarks explicitly state Friday night fireworks can be watched from the rooftop pool (and thus from the building), providing strong evidence of fireworks view from the property.

 No analysis available